Childhood apraxia of speech

 Childhood apraxia of speech is also known as “developmental apraxia of speech”, “verbal apraxia” or “verbal dyspraxia”.

 CAS starts in early childhood and first becomes apparent when children begin to talk.
 It is not developmental because children do not grow out of it.
 Without intervention, and even sometimes despite good intervention, CAS persists.
+It can improve a lot, but it may not.
 The problem is with “praxis”, which is the planning of the movements of speech.